haojiang2026/Design/README.md

 # A Bayesian adaptive randomized phase I/II design for immunotherapy trials

-This repository contains the R code required to reproduce the simulation results presented in the manuscript.
+This repository contains the R code for reproducing the simulation results presented in the manuscript and for implementing the proposed design in practice.

 ## Repository Contents